TASHI DELEK AND WELCOME TO TIBET’S RESTAURANT.

 Owners and Staff

-Tibet’s is owned by Mark Herman, Kami Sherpa and Pasang Sherpa, both of whom are from Nepal.
+Tibet’s is owned by Sangay Kyab, Mark Herman, and Pasang Sherpa.
 They employ a staff of positive servers who also embrace Tibetan values and strive to create the best environment possible for you to enjoy your meal, conversations with friends and family, and have much success in business!

 At one time Tibet was a very remote culture hidden high in the mountains.
 Winds of change have scattered its people across the world.
 Here we are offering a piece of this beautiful culture to preserve it for todays and future peoples.
 By dining here you are helped to preserve Tibetan culture through participating in an ancient culture of community sharing of meals and goodwill.
 Also, a portion of the proceeds are donated to the Colorado Tibetan Culture association which helps promote Tibetan culture here in Colorado.